 in those situations is desirable.

-Besides the Clavamox/Augmentin (Amoxiciilin & Clavulanic acid) antibiotic mentioned in the prior reference, veterinarians often administer periodic Convenia (cefovecin) antibiotic injections or rely on doxyclcyline.
+Besides the Clavamox/Augmentin (Amoxicillin & Clavulanic acid) antibiotic mentioned in the prior reference, veterinarians often administer periodic Convenia (cefovecin) antibiotic injections or rely on doxycycline.
 Doxycycline is in the tetracycline family of drugs; and they are known to sometimes have beneficial effects beyond their ability to kill bacteria. (ref) Pets receiving doxycycline tablets or capsules need to then be given water or food by hand immediately thereafter to prevent the doxycycline from causing inflammation of their esophagus.